tprouvot/purge-sobject/README.md

 <em>ie LatestPublishedVersion.ToBeDeleted__c to delete ContentDocument based on ContentVersion field.</em>
 ### Custom Metadata Records

-PurgeSObjectSetting__mdt : Custom Metadata which contains the SObjects to purge and the sequence to adress the deletion.
+PurgeSObjectSetting__mdt : Custom Metadata which contains the SObjects to purge and the sequence to address the deletion.
+The repo contains a custom metadata on Lead to provide an example, you don't have to deploy it.

-- Sequence__c : Allow user to set the execution order for the purge, useful if we have to delete childs objects before the main one.
+- Sequence__c : Allow user to set the execution order for the purge, useful if we have to delete child objects before the main one.
 - ExternalToBeDeletedField__c : Allow user to reference a field which contains delete logic on a related object.
-- PublishPlatformEventOk__c : if checked, a platform event will be published on sucess.
+- PublishPlatformEventOk__c : if checked, a platform event will be published on success.
 - PublishPlatformEventKo__c : if checked, a platform event will be published on failure.
 - PlatformEventExternalId__c : Field API name of the record external id.